-In SOLABS QM, there are many different processes (QM APPs) that have been built and deployed for different clients or as OTS (Off-The-Shelf processes).
+In QM10, there are many different processes (QM APPs) that have been built and deployed for different clients or as OTS (Off-The-Shelf processes).
 These processes use the Secondary Tasks feature to assign tasks that are needed to support the process, but they have not all been built based on the same conditions.
 The way these Secondary Tasks behave depends on the requirements that have been defined for each specific process.

 Here is what you need to know about a process that allows for the setting of secondary tasks:

 Secondary Tasks are defined to be available in certain specific workflow steps of the process.
 Some processes Waiting Phases and/or conditional workflow steps are defined as part of the process, in order to follow up on the completion of these Secondary Tasks.
 The main behaviors of the Secondary Tasks are the following:

 ❶ In some processes, Waiting Phases are defined to monitor the completion of certain Secondary Task Types, for example, PRE or POST disposition Task Types.
 If Secondary Tasks created in a process are NOT of the Task Types defined as part of that particular Process APP, then the process can move forward even if when some Secondary Tasks may not be complete.
 In some Process APPs, but not all, you will be notified if you select a Task Type not associated with that process.

 ❷ Some Waiting Phases are defined to monitor the completion of certain Task Types, or of any Task Type, AND also to use a certain date defined in the process to allow it to move forward (for example, a Planned Completion Date, a Follow-up Date or a Due Date).
 If the defined date is reached while the process is in the Waiting Phase, the process can move forward even if all the Secondary Tasks are not yet completed.